slimandslam/schwab-client-js/docs/DeveloperReference.md

 }
 ```

-Taking the account hash from the previous code above, as well as the trading object just created, we can execute an equity short sell market order:
+Taking the account hash from the previous code above, as well as the trading object just created, we can execute an equity limit sell order:

 ```
 import { TradingApiClient } from  "schwab-client-js";